tl;dr

 The short answer

-If you want a practical optimization walkthrough, read how to optimize prompts for ChatGPT, Claude, and Gemini.
+If you want a practical optimization walkthrough with detailed examples, read how to optimize prompts for ChatGPT, Claude, and Gemini.

 Side-by-side comparison